jfrancis42/kx2-util/README.md

 At this point, this code is still very much in the "testing and exploring" phase, but is being shared for anyone who would like to follow along and/or help.
 Expect regular and radical changes as different approaches are tested.

-The code as it sits at the moment sets the radio to 14.347mhz, USB, slow AGC, with a 2.7khz filter, then programs this into memory 2 (note, if you don't want your memory 2 location overwritten, edit the code before you run it.)
+~~The code as it sits at the moment sets the radio to 14.347mhz, USB, slow AGC, with a 2.7khz filter, then programs this into memory 2 (note, if you don't want your memory 2 location overwritten, edit the code before you run it.)~~

+The current code dumps the important settings for the first ten memory locations (00-09) to the screen.
+It doesn't work correctly yet on unset memories, and there's still some bugs.
+But progress is being made.

 You'll need two extra gems to run this code: trollop and rubyserial.
 On Linux and Mac systems, this is accomplished with the following command: